gavD/mitty_the_kitty/README.md

 --

 First, buy or build an Arduboy.
 There's some kits, but I found the real deal to be more reliable (USBs shear off Arduino Leonardos SO easily, so the one I built was bunk!).

+You can get [releases of Mitty the Kitty from Github](https://github.com/gavD/mitty_the_kitty/releases).
+You need the .hex file.

 Then, here are some docs to get you started transferring Mitty the Kitty to your Arduboy: